Defining Acid Rain - What It Is And Its Impact On The Environment

 Depending on the absence of rainfall, dry acid deposition can account for as much as 20 – 60 percent of the total amount of acid deposition in a specific region.

-Natural rainwater has a pH level of approximately 5.6 (due to the carbon dioxide present in rainwater that makes it slightly acidic.)
-Acid rain, however, has a pH level of 4.2 - 4.4 as a result of the presence of sulfuric or nitric acid in rainwater.
+Natural rainwater has a pH level of approximately 5.6 (due to the carbon dioxide present in rainwater, which makes it slightly acidic).
+Acid rain, however, has a pH level of 4.2 – 4.4 as a result of the presence of sulfuric or nitric acid in rainwater.

-Although acid rain can cause long-term damage to the environment and structures, it is not nearly strong enough to cause harm to humans.
-(For example, vinegar has a pH level of around 2.2, which not only does not harm our skin but can also be safely digested.)
+Although acid rain can cause long-term damage to the environment and structures, it is not nearly strong enough to cause immediate harm to humans.
+(For example, vinegar has a pH level of around 2.2 and is still safe for human consumption in moderate amounts.)

 What Causes Acid Rain?

-Sulfur dioxide & nitrogen oxide do occur naturally.
-They are produced by volcanic eruptions and weather phenomena like lightning and can also be the result of biological processes.
-But natural processes play a very small part in sulfur dioxide & nitrogen oxide production.
+Sulfur dioxide and nitrogen oxides do occur naturally.
+They are produced by volcanic eruptions and weather phenomena like lightning, and can also be the result of biological processes.
+But natural processes play a very small part in sulfur dioxide and nitrogen oxide production.

-The vast majority of sulfur dioxide and nitrogen oxide present in the atmosphere is the result of the burning of fossil fuels (coal, natural gas, and oil) by humans.
+The vast majority of sulfur dioxide and nitrogen oxides present in the atmosphere are the result of the burning of fossil fuels (coal, natural gas, and oil) by humans.

 The burning of coal to produce electricity is the biggest culprit, closely followed by the emissions from automobiles and heavy industries.

-These sources release sulfur dioxide (SO2) and nitrogen oxide (NOX) into the atmosphere.
-Once in the air, SOand NOX react with water, various chemicals, and oxygen to form sulfuric and nitric acid.
+These sources release sulfur dioxide (SO₂) and nitrogen oxides (NOₓ) into the atmosphere.
+Once in the air, SO₂ and NOₓ react with water, various chemicals, and oxygen to form sulfuric and nitric acid.

-Both sulfuric and nitric acid combines with water and fall to the surface in the form of wet deposition, or the corrosive gas can attach directly to objects on the ground in the form of dry deposition in arid regions.
+Both sulfuric and nitric acid can combine with water and fall to the surface in the form of wet deposition.
+In arid regions, acidic gases and particles can also attach directly to objects on the ground in the form of dry deposition.

-Acid rain does only occur in regions where the toxic acids originated from.
-Global winds can carry it over vast distances where they result in acid rain on a different continent.
+Acid rain does not only occur in regions where the toxic gases originate, as global winds can carry them over vast distances, resulting in acid rain on a different continent.

 Effects Of Acid Rain